kbuschme/irony-detection/README.md

 # System for Irony Detection in Product Reviews

-**Please note**: The system still needs some clean-up, but will be available soon.

 This system was used for the paper
 [An impact analysis of features in a classification approach to irony detection in product reviews](http://acl2014.org/acl2014/W14-26/pdf/W14-2608.pdf)[1].